rbarbera/functional-reactive-programming-swift/manuscript/introduction.md

 When it's complex to get closer to the events source in order to *subscribe* to it we use the pattern that consists on sending notifications.
 Do you know NSNotificationCenter?
 CoreData uses it to notify when a context is going to execute a saving operation.
 The problem with that pattern is that the information sent is returned using a dictionary, *UserInfo*, and the observer has to know previously the structure of that dictionary to parse it.
 Thus, there's no safety with the structure and types sent.

 Reactive libraries available nowadays offer extensions to move from these patterns to reactive approaches.
-From generating signals from notifications sent to the NSNotificationCenter, to detecting taps on an UIButton.
+From generating signals from notifications sent to the NSNotificationCenter, to detecting taps on a UIButton.

 ~~~~~~~~
 NSNotificationCenter